 What is the difference between me and someone else?

 As my emotions begin to deepen and take on new colors, I may begin to notice that other people seem deeper too.
-If I can let this compassion grow, I may come closer to finding my true calling in life.
+If I let this compassion grow, I come closer to finding my true calling in life.

 Before we can reach our full potential, all of us must come to the point where we use what we have learned to help make the world a better place.
-Perhaps if I examine my changing feelings about other people I may get some new clues to my own best place in life.
+If I examine my changing feelings about other people I may get some new clues to my own best place in life.

 thinking too much